 1. LCD Screens: Offering excellent display quality with reasonable power consumption and cost, they are a standard choice for indoor applications.

 2. LED Screens: If brightness is key, especially outdoor, LED screens are your pick.
 They represent the brightest displays, fit for outdoor applications where sunlight exposure could be an issue.

 3. Projection Screens: An economical way of covering a large area.
 If the goal is to project content onto a large wall without the need for a physically large screen, projection screens are a good choice.

-4. Electronic Ink: Electronic or e-ink screens are usually monochrome, although coloured e-ink is fast becoming a thing.
+4. Electronic Ink: Electronic or e-ink screens are usually monochrome, although colored e-ink is fast becoming a thing.
 This is also a very energy efficient digital signage solution.

 5. Tablets and Mobile Devices: Portable digital displays can be a great option for restaurant menus, in-store interactive digital signage (for example in retail stores where you want people to browse custom or bespoke products), or on public transportation systems.

 6. Touchscreens: Of course, the developments in digital signage hardware mean that touch screens are becoming more ubiquitous.
 With more demand for interactive content, touchscreens are obviously the best way to literally stay in touch with your target audience.

 7. 3D LED Screens: While this technology is still in it's infancy, expect to see more of these cutting edge screens in coming years.
 While 3D LED screens are certainly spectacular, they are best suited to high end digital advertising in highly visible public spaces.

 What is Digital Signage Content?